WebAssembly/component-model/design/mvp/Explainer.md

 * a **URL name** that the component is requesting be resolved to a *particular* wasm implementation by [fetching] the URL.
-* a **hash name** containing a content-hash of the bytes of a *particular* wasm implemenentation but not specifying location of the bytes.
+* a **hash name** containing a content-hash of the bytes of a *particular* wasm implementation but not specifying location of the bytes.
 * a **locked dependency name** that the component is requesting be resolved via some contextually-supplied registry to a *particular* wasm implementation using the given hierarchical name and version; and